HARSHDEEPSINGHBEDI/MIPS_Multicycle_Processor/README.md

 *Blue* lines are data.
 *Orange* arrows are control signals.
-Because we re-use parts, the same ALU adds, subtracts, shifts, etc., one state at a time.

 ### 2. Control FSM (the brain)

 ![Control FSM](docs/img/control_fsm.png)

-The CPU walks through **14 states (0 to 13)**.
-Each state turns on a small set of control lines so just the right thing happens.

-## 🧩 State-by-State Control-Signal Matrix

-> `x` = “don’t-care” / stays **0**
-> *ALUSrcB and PCSource show the 2-bit value in parentheses.*

 ## 🎛️ Control-Signal Reference